What is the Pegan Diet? Benefits, Pros and Cons of the Pegan Diet

 Dairy Products: When following the Pegan diet, say no to dairy products like milk, ice cream, and cheese, as they are high in fat and can contribute to weight gain.

-Refined Grains: Limit your intake of refined grains, as they can cause inflammation and spike blood sugar levels.
+Refined Grains: If you’re on the Pegan diet, limit your intake of refined grains, as they can cause inflammation and spike blood sugar levels.

-Added Sugars: Avoid all forms of added sugars, whether refined or not.
+Added Sugars: Avoid all forms of added sugars, whether refined or unrefined.

-Food Additives: Stay away from artificial colors, flavors, preservatives, and other additives.
+Food Additives: Steer clear of artificial colors, flavors, preservatives, and other additives.

 Sweet Treats: Refrain from consuming foods high in sugar.